SarahZimmermann-Schmutzler/baby-tools-shop/README.md

   __pycache__/
 ```

-6. App works? `Dockerfile`, `.dockerignore` and `.env` are ready?
+6. The application works? `Dockerfile`, `.dockerignore` and `.env` are ready?
 Then let's build the **docker-image**:
   `docker build -t name-of-your-image -f Dockerfile .`
   - `-t name-of-your-image`: the tag (name) of the container-image
   - `-f Dockerfile .`: base of the docker-image is the Dockerfile from the current directory

 7. Did it work properly?
-Do a test run and start the container that is removed after closing:
+Do a test run and start a container that is removed after closing:
   `docker run -it --rm -p 8025:5000 name-of-your-image`
   - `-it`: starts an interactive session between shell and container, so we can communicate with it
   - `--rm`: removes container after closing it
   - `-p 8025:5000`: portbinding our_server:container
-  - `name-of-your-image`: reference to the container-image that we named 'demo-app'
+  - `name-of-your-image`: reference to the container-image that we named 'name-of-your-image'

 8. Did it work?
 Let's find out with the help of the web browser:
   - Run container from local server (pc / laptop): localhost:8025